 Step 4: Stay for three to five minutes.

 Step 5: Bend your knees, plant your feet and bring your arms down by your side.
 Press into your forearms and engage your core to sit up off of the bolster or blocks and move them to the side.
 Lay back flat onto your mat for a few breaths.

 Stretches the intercostal muscles between the ribs

-Stretches the muscles of the chest, shoulders, abdominals and neck
+Stretches the muscles and fascia of the chest, shoulders, abdominals and neck

 Stretches and stimulates the organs of the belly and throat

 Start with both blocks on the lowest setting, and adjust the setting of the blocks for what your body needs

 If you find the stretch to be too intense, place a pillow under each arm for additional support

 Avoid this pose if you have high blood pressure, migraines or back problems